jfrancis71/CognitoNet/README.md

 CognitoNet is a Mathematica implementation of Convolutional Neural Nets.

-The objective of the project is to provide a modular framework to make it easy to experiment with different neural network architectures and to easily implement new neural layer types if desired.
-An additional goal is to use the Mathematica environment to explore the networks to help gain some insight into how they function.
+Objectives of the project are to make neural networks:

+ - Accessible
+ - Interactive
+ - Flexible
+ - Extensible
+ - Efficient

+in descending order of priority.

+The package extends the machine learning capabilities of Mathematica (introduced in version 10) to multi layer convolutional nets.
+The package has been influenced by other popular machine learning systems, including Caffe and Torch, and Alex Krizhevsky's Convnet.
+However, it differs from these packages in that by using Mathematica it supports a highly interactive environment facilitating experimentation.
+It also has an unusually small code base (around 500 lines).
+Although other GPU based machine learning systems are faster, it is an objective that it should be sufficiently efficient to solve interesting and challenging problems such as CIFAR-10 and face detection.

 The main application area so far is computer vision.
 In principle it could be of use in any other area where a feed forward neural network is applicable.
-It is a CPU based implementation, so is probably not suitable for ImageNet scale image sizes and datasets.
-As it is designed for experimentation, users who just want a good face recognizer are probably better off with the built-in Mathematica face recognition functions.

 Example neural nets include: